genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 update USER_ATTRIBUTES_BY_USER_NAME

-the generic permissioning settings have been set in place, and are stored in **auth-permissions.auto.xml** in **generated/cfg**.
+The generic permissioning settings have now been set in place, and are stored in **auth-permissions.auto.xml** in **generated/cfg**.
 The next time GENESIS_AUTH_MANAGER and GENESIS_AUTH_PERMS are started they will consider the new configuration.

 ## Configure dynamic permissions